Survival Analysis via Ordinary Differential Equations: Maximum Likelihood Estimation

 In the alternative adjoint sensitivity analysis, we can show that the partial derivative can also be obtained by evaluating the solution of (\ref{II}) at $t=0$, i.e. $\Lambda'_{\theta}(y;\theta) = F_2(0)$ with $F_2$ satisfying

 Thus, after plugging the form of $f(t,\Lambda;\theta)$ into either (\ref{I}) or (\ref{II}), we can obtain the gradients through solving the corresponding ODE.
-In Remark~\ref{rmk: ode}, we compare the computational complexity of forward and adjoint sensitivity analyses and provide a general guidance on which sensitivity analysis to use when computing gradients under different survival models.
+In Remark~\ref{rmk: ode}, we compare the computational complexity of forward and adjoint sensitivity analyses and provide a general guidance on which sensitivity analysis to use when computing gradients under survival ODE models.

 It is worth noting that the proposed estimation method can be easily implemented using existing computing packages.
 For example, the ``Optimization Toolbox'' in MATLAB contains ``fminunc'' for unconstrained optimization and ``fmincon'' for constrained optimization; both require initialization and the objective function.
 In our implementation, we also provide evaluation of the gradient for faster and more reliable computations.
 In particular, we compute both the objective function and the gradient by well-implemented ODE solvers in MATLAB.
-In addition, we construct the sieve space using B-splines for its numerical simplicity, whose implementation is available in the ``Curve Fitting Toolbox'', and utilize the ``Parallel Computing Toolbox'' to help parallel the for-loops.
+In addition, we construct the sieve space using B-splines for its numerical simplicity, whose implementation is available in the ``Curve Fitting Toolbox''.

 \begin{remark} In general, forward sensitivity analysis is computationally more efficient when the dimension of the ODE system is relatively large and the number of parameters is small, while adjoint sensitivity analysis is best suited in the complementary scenario.
 See \citet{Dickinson_1976} and \citet{petzold2006sensitivity} for more details.
-For an ODE model whose right-hand side does not involve the cumulative hazard, such as (\ref{cox ode}), we can combine ODEs for $n$ individuals into a large ODE system with $n$ dimensions, which is larger than the number of parameters and then the forward sensitivity analysis is preferred.
-For a more general ODE model such as (\ref{transformation ode}) where the size of the ODE system is 1 and the number of parameters increases as the sample size $n$ grows, we use the adjoint sensitivity analysis along with parallel computing. \end{remark}
+For a general ODE model such as (\ref{general ode}) where the size of the ODE system is 1 and the number of parameters increases as the sample size $n$ grows, we can use the adjoint sensitivity analysis along with parallel computing \new{for $n$ independent individuals}.
+Alternatively, if the memory permits, we can combine ODEs for $n$ individuals into a large ODE system with $n$ dimensions, which is larger than the number of parameters, and then the forward sensitivity analysis is preferred. \end{remark}